-The transmission is fully automatic: Proper ranges will be automatically selected according drivina speeds to improve performance and control.
+The transmission is fully automatic: Proper ranges should be automatically selected according to driving speeds to improve vehicle performance and control.
 The speed ratio of the power converter changes automatically as vehicle speed increases and direct-drive goes in and out as necessary.
-The speed ratio is modulated by vehicle speed and accelerator position.
+The speed ratio is modulated by vehicle speed and accelerator pedal position.
+You will find the complete transmission operation instructions and driving tips in the Allison Bus Series Operator's Manual included in your vehicle's publication box.